KK thesis: Principle

+Acceptance

+While major philosophers of the past (Plato, Aristotle, Augustine, Schopenhauer) endorsed the principle, in the beginning of the 21st century the acceptance of the KK thesis widely varies between epistemologists.
+Some reject it outright: Daniel Greco (who might be supporting the thesis) says that principle had "seen better days", and Louise Antony speaks of it as "roundly rejected".
+Most externalists also reject the thesis, but statements by internalists, while not explicitly declaring acceptance, contain supportive language.

+Timothy Williamson presented a "very influential" attack on the KK principle in 2000 in his book "Knowledge and its Limits".

 History

 The KK thesis has been associated with the notion of the infallibility of knowledge since ancient philosophers sometimes characterized the latter according to the former's terms.
 Plato's view on infallibility, for example, can be approached according to its framework, particularly concerning his position stated in Theatetus that truth can only be attained by infallibly knowing it.

 Jaakko Hintikka, argued that the plausibility of the KK thesis turns upon the acceptance of a strong notion of knowledge and that it is also in part constitutive of that notion.
 He traced the thesis' earliest iteration in Plato's Charmides and the Book of Lambda of Aristotle's Metaphysics.
 He also cited examples drawn from other points of philosophical history, citing the works of Augustine, Averoes, Thomas Aquinas, and Baruch Spinoza, among others.
 In response to the critique about the implausibility of the KK thesis, Hintikka stated that it is not an important point because what matters is that the principle is able "to capture a strong sense of knowledge".

+Modern formulations of the thesis sometimes include qualifications requiring, for example, "normal conditions for psychological self-knowledge".